Chris Wilson Logo

 Monitoring & Evaluation

-Re-evaluate environment and project's relevance to it
+Re-evaluate your environment and project's relevance to it

 Evaluate the continued need for collective action -- is the project still needed, can it be done by others, should it be done by others, can we afford it, can it be spun off?